eXascaleInfolab/clubmark/README.md

 Executing [algorithms](algorithms/README.md) and [evaluation measures with the accessory processing tools](utils/README.md) are described on the respective pages.

-### Motivation
+## Motivation

-I have not any open source cross-platform framework for the [efficient] execution and evaluation of custom applications, which have  significant variation of the time/memory complexity and custom constraints, so decided to write the own one.
+I have not found any open source cross-platform framework for the [efficient] execution and evaluation of custom applications, which have  significant variation of the time/memory complexity and custom constraints, so decided to write the own one.

 Particularly, I had to evaluate various clustering (community detection) algorithms on large networks using specific measures.
 The main challenges are the following:
 - the executing applications (clustering algorithms) being benchmarked have very different (orders of magnitude) time and memory complexity and represented by the applications implemented on various languages (mainly C++, Java, C and Python);